 Prior to graduating with her Master’s degree in Marriage and Family Therapy in August of 2012, Rachel counseled College of the Sequoias students and Turning Point clients through issues like depression, anxiety, sexuality, thoughts of suicide, and personality disorders.
 After graduating, Rachel worked for a California-based foster care agency, where she assessed families and educated parents on supporting the abused children living in their homes.
-She has been in private practice since 2013.
+She has been in private practice since 2013, earning her license with The Board of Behavioral Sciences in 2016.

 Today, she is particularly passionate when working with clients who have trouble living as they truly desire, people transitioning in life, and people who feel intensely judged.
 She practices within a Dialectic Behavior Therapy (DBT) and Affirmative framework.